 Again we connected to a UK server (Manchester) and were happy to learn that Surfshark unblocks BBC iPlayer as advertised.
-Moreover, the UK streaming giant offers some content for free, that you’ll otherwise not get on Netflix.
+Moreover, the UK streaming giant offers some content for free that you’ll otherwise not get on Netflix.

 We found another option to bypass regional restrictions in SurfShark’s features, Smart DNS.
 It’s a free add-on within your subscription that helps users bypass censorship, access blocked websites, & browse privately.
 However, it does not hide your IP address nor does it encrypt your data.

 Also, for Android users, SurfShark offers a similar feature called Trust DNS.
-Apparently, it only works on Android and it has its own application on Google Play Store.
+Apparently, it only works on Android, and it has its own application on Google Play Store.

 SurfShark allows P2P-related activities, including torrenting.
-In fact, in the application, there’s a list dedicated to P2P friendly servers.
+In fact, in the application, there’s a list dedicated to P2P-friendly servers.

-Their P2P connections cover the likes of Ace Player, VLC or PopcornTime, as well as torrent software like BitTorrent, qBitTorrent, Transmission, Vuze or uTorrent.
+Their P2P connections cover the likes of Ace Player, VLC, or PopcornTime, as well as torrent software like BitTorrent, qBitTorrent, Transmission, Vuze, or uTorrent.